Digital Scholarship Services Graduate Student Assistant (GSA)

 • Please answer the following questions (250-500 words each) in an application letter:

-• What library collection, project, or service would you like to investigate?
-You don’t need to have a fully conceptualized project but include some specifics of your interest, identify one or more digital methods that you might focus on, and explain why you made those selections.
+• Project Emphasis: What library collection or service would you like to investigate and contribute to during the GSA?
+You don’t need to have a fully conceptualized idea but please include some specifics about your main interest areas, identify one or more digital methods that you might focus on, and explain why you made those selections.

 Application Submission